keerthikumara/keerthikumara.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Conducting research on quantum simulations and circuit optimization.
       - Designing scalable quantum algorithms for near-term devices.
       - Publishing in peer-reviewed journals and collaborating across disciplines.

-# Remove the skills and hobbies sections from the author profile
 ---

 ## About Me